chilts/serve-this/README.md

 ```

-A small static web server to hoist static files onto a web port.
+A small static web server to hoist static files onto a HTTP port.

 ## Synopsis ##